 - If trick-or-treat starts at 6:00 pm, plan on going out right then, especially if you have little ones

-- Your child will have plenty of fun, but can keep a reasonable bedtime and a short routine
+- Your child will have plenty of fun, but can aim for a reasonable bedtime and a short routine

 - Starting early ensures that you can relax and enjoy, without feeling super rushed

 - A bedtime swing of 30 minutes for toddlers and preschoolers won’t significantly affect them.
 But keep in mind that you really don’t want to extend much beyond that time frame